-In September 1968, St. Mark's Nursery School opened its doors for 30 three- and four-year-old children.
+In September 1968, St. Mark's Nursery School opened its doors at St. Mark's United Methodist Church in Rockville Centre for 30 three- and four-year-old children.
 Since that time, we have continued to expand our program in order to provide the community with innovative, quality programs.

 In 2018, Michelle Creegan and Alicia Todaro were appointed as co-directors.
 Michelle had previously served on the board since 2014, and Alicia had previously served as assistant to the director.